aayanlobo/OneLogin/README.md

 ![Logo](./server/assets/logo.png)

-**_A domain shifting and ground breaking novel algorithm to redefine the way developers view Auth Systems._**
+**_A domain shifting & ground breaking novel algorithm to redefine the way developers view Auth Systems._**

 # What is a Graphical Authentication System Anyway?
 - A Graphical Auth system, is by defination made of graphics instead of tradtitional alphanumerics.